uphop/faq-bot/README.md

 `./ngrok start --config ngrok.yml rasa`

 After several seconds all containers should be started, and Capture Bot should be listening on the channel exposed to Slack.
-Try that out now, by openning Slack workspace where you have configured the bot app, and sayind "Hi" :)
+Try that out now, by openning Slack workspace where you have configured the bot app, and saying "Hi" :)

 ### Stop
 To stop, ask Docker Compose to ramp own all launched containers: